 \section{Abstract}

 Fairness and privacy are two vital pillars of trustworthy machine learning.
-Despite extensive research on these individual topics, the relationship between fairness and privacy has received significantly less attention.
-In this paper, we utilize the information-theoretic measure Chernoff Information to highlight the data-dependent nature of the relationship among the triad of fairness, privacy, and accuracy.
-We first define Noisy Chernoff Difference, a tool that allows us to analyze the relationship among the triad simultaneously.
-We then show that for synthetic data, this value behaves in 3 distinct ways (depending on the distribution of the data).
-We highlight the data distributions involved in these cases and explore their fairness and privacy implications.
-Additionally, we show that Noisy Chernoff Difference acts as a proxy for the steepness of the fairness-accuracy curves.
-Finally, we propose a method for estimating Chernoff Information on data from unknown distributions and utilize this framework to examine the triad dynamic on real datasets.
-This work builds towards a unified understanding of the fairness-privacy-accuracy relationship and highlights its data-dependent nature.
+Despite extensive research on these individual topics, their relationship has received significantly less attention.
+In this paper, we utilize an information-theoretic measure \textit{Chernoff Information} to characterize the fundamental trade-off between fairness, privacy, and accuracy, as induced by the input data distribution.
+We first propose \textit{Chernoff Difference}, a notion of data fairness, along with its noisy variant, \textit{Noisy Chernoff Difference}, which allows us to analyze both fairness and privacy simultaneously.
+Through simple Gaussian examples, we show that Noisy Chernoff Difference exhibits three qualitatively distinct behaviors depending on the underlying data distribution.
+To extend this analysis beyond synthetic settings, we develop the Chernoff Information Neural Estimator (CINE), the first neural network–based estimator of Chernoff Information for unknown distributions.
+We apply CINE to analyze the Noisy Chernoff Difference on real-world datasets.
+Together, this work fills a critical gap in the literature by providing a principled, data-dependent characterization of the fairness–privacy interaction.